 If the sustain and overtones give the sound 'personality,' timbre describes the quality of that personality, combining the fundamentals, overtones and all other resonant frequencies generated by both the vibrating strings and the vibrating wood to create a particular instrument's unique voice.
 It's what makes a middle 'C' played on a clarinet sound different from a middle 'C' played on a trumpet.
 It is this 'quality of personality' I believe most folks refer to when they speak generally about an instrument's 'tone,' and this is a subjective area where metaphor becomes the standard currency.
-The tone of this guitar is muscular and assertive, brash rather than complex.
+The tone of this guitar is fresh, original and assertive; straightforward and brash rather than complex and layered.
 It holds nothing back and all of its character is right there in your ear.

 This guitar flexes considerable muscle when played.
 It's big-voiced, clean and uncluttered.
 Its tone is distinctive and will stand out in a room full of other fine guitars.
 Robbins is a singular new voice in the world of fine acoustic guitars and will bear watching as Tyler continues to refine his craft and more superlative examples of his work become available.